 Rows and Columns

 Each column represents an attribute of that person.
 Steve Linder’s position is “Support Representative.”
 His company is “Carp Corp.”
 Attributes may be the same for different people: Betty Brown also works for Carp Corp.
 Someone’s first and last names are attributes of that unique person, even though many people may have the same name.
-(This presents a problem when storing data about people, but we will talk about how to solve it later.)
+(This presents a problem when storing data about people, but we will talk about how to solve it in another article.)

 In FileMaker Pro, a row is called a “record.”
 Each person in our database will have his or her own record.
 The attributes describing that person are “fields.”
 If our table were in FileMaker Pro, the columns are fields and the column headers at the top of our table are the field names.
 Here is what our table may look like in FileMaker Pro 8.5: